mli/deepnumpy-doc/guide/deepnumpy/index.rst

 =============

 DeepNumPy in MXNet provides a NumPy-like interface with extensions for deep learning.
-It contains two modules, ``mxnet.np``. which is similar to NumPy, and ``mxnet.npx``, which contains extended operators that are useful for deep learning.
+It contains two modules, ``mxnet.np``, which is similar to NumPy, and ``mxnet.npx``, which contains extended operators that are useful for deep learning.
 If this is your first time using DeepNumPy, we recommend that you review the following resources.